US STOCKS-Wall St ends near flat after late-day rally

 By Caroline Valetkevitch

-Aug 12 U.S. stocks rebounded in afternoon trading on Wednesday to end little changed as energy shares and Apple bounced back, offseting continued concerns about a slowdown in China.
+Aug 12 U.S. stocks rebounded in afternoon trading on Wednesday to end little changed as energy shares and Apple rebounded, offseting continued concerns about a slowdown in China.

-The S&P energy index climbed 1.9 percent, the S&P 500's biggest positive, as investors grabbed energy companies shares, encouraged by a bounce up in oil prices from six-year lows hit the previous session.
-Energy companies have reeled in recent weeks on concerns about China, a top consumer of energy and commodities.
+Investors picked up shares of energy companies, which have been hit hard by the China concerns along with other commodities in recent weeks, as oil prices bounced back.
+The S&P energy index rose 1.9 percent, the S&P 500's biggest positive.

 Apple, for which China is a key market, also reversed course after falling more than 3 percent earlier to its lowest since January.
 It ended up 1.5 percent at $115.24 and was the biggest positive factor for all three major indexes.